 Please be aware that sometimes a house move can mean that families with more than one child no longer qualify for admission to their preferred school(s) under the local sibling criterion.
 This can cause disappointment for families who want their children to attend the same school.
-While there can be no guarantee about the outcome of admission applications, parents/carers are advised to read and understand the information contained in the admission booklet.
+While there can be no guarantee about the outcome of admission applications, parents/carers are advised to read the full admission policies for a school and understand the information contained in the admission booklet.